 Security Model

 The service registry services can be controlled via Authorisation.
 Typically, all services should be allowed to register and lookup services.

+In Arrowhead the preferred way of consume services of the ServiceRegistry is via secure calls, meaning that Authentication should be performed on the consumers.

 Revision history